avigailtaylor/GeneFEAST/README.md

   - GeneFEAST ships with a GO OBO file, but if you want to provide more up-to-date version of this yourself you can provide a path to this file in the [config file](config_template.yml).
 - MSIGDB HTML file.
   - GeneFEAST ships with an MSIGDB HTML file containing an HTML tabular summary of each MSIGDB term, but if you want to provide a more up-to-date version of this yourself, you can provide a path to this file in the [config file](config_template.yml).

+#### Finally, before running GeneFEAST, create a meta input file:
+- Headerless, comma delimited file.
+- One row per FEA to be summarised.
+- Four fields per row:
+  - FEA name/ identifier.
+You choose this.
+Must be unique. (**Required**)
+  - Path to FEA results file. (**Required**)
+  - Path to Genes of interest file. (**Requried**)
+  - Path to additional images directory.
+(Optional.
+You can leave this field blank.)